zituoguan/reference/source/_posts/regex.md

 let text = "This 593 string will be brok294en at places where d1gits are.";
 let regex = /\d+/g;

-// Output: [ "This ", " string will be brok", "en at places where d", "gits are." ] console.log(text.split(regex));
+// 输出: [ "This ", " string will be brok", "en at places where d", "gits are." ] console.log(text.split(regex));
 ```